kunhwiko/concepts/cloud/aws/G-Database.md

 ---
 ##### Relational Database Service (RDS)
 ```
 Managed DB service using SQL as a query language.
-RDS supports databases such as PostgreSQL, MySQL, Aurora etc. As a
+RDS supports databases such as PostgreSQL, MySQL, Aurora etc. AWS
-managed service, AWS handles provisioning, autoscaling, OS upgrades, automated backups, and disaster recovery.
-Users can
+handles provisioning, autoscaling, monitoring, OS upgrades, automated backups, and disaster recovery.
+Users can also
-also create and migrate snapshots or do point in time restoration.
+create and migrate snapshots or do point in time restoration.
 ```

 ##### RDS Read Replicas